-When you are taking simvastatin, or any other medication for that matter, you should always discuss all your health conditions and medications you are taking with your physician to avoid any harmful interactions.
+When you are taking simvastatin, or any other medication for that matter, you should always discuss all of your health conditions and any other medicines you are taking with your physician to avoid any harmful interactions.

 Lifestyle modifications are the most beneficial alternative to long-term treatment with cholesterol lowering medications.
 Patients who are not able to reach cholesterol goals with lifestyle changes and the addition of simvastatin (Zocor) have many other alternatives in the statin class of drugs.
-Each statin medication is FDA-approved for specific health indications and can be prescribed based on the percentage of cholesterol lowering results needed.
+Each statin medication is FDA-approved for specific health indications and can be prescribed based on the percentage cholesterol needs to be lowered.
 Other drugs used to lower bad cholesterol include Niacin, Ezetimibe, bile-acid sequestrates, and fibrates, all of which have different side effect profiles with varying degrees of severity.

 Simvastatin is available as a combination drug with Niacin for the treatment of high cholesterol and high triglycerides.
 Ezetimibe is combined with simvastatin (Vytorin) to lower cholesterol when lower doses of simvastatin are needed to reduce side effects.
 Simvastatin is also available in combination with an oral diabetic treatment for diabetic patients who want to take a single pill for treatment of high cholesterol and type 2 diabetes.

 Discontinuation of cholesterol medication is not recommended without consulting your health care provider.
-Only 10 to 25% of patients taking statin medications reported the most common side above-mentioned effects, but many studies of patients taking statin drugs reported a 45% increase in mortality from all cholesterol related conditions when statin medication was not taken as prescribed.
+Only 10 to 25% of patients taking statin medications reported the most common above-mentioned side effects, but studies of individuals taking statin drugs have reported a 45% increase in mortality from cholesterol related conditions when statin medication was not taken as prescribed.

 The connection between high lipid levels (hyperlipidemia) in the blood and the occurrence of Alzheimer’s and dementia has been well established in medical literature.
+Generally, it is known that better cardiovascular health translates to better brain health.
 Statin drugs like simvastatin have a proven track record in their ability to lower LDL levels and prevent ASCVD.
-Reducing the silent-killer effects of cholesterol is the focus of simvastatin, and other statin drugs.
+Reducing the “silent-killer” effects of cholesterol is the focus of simvastatin, and other statin drugs.

 It is important to know that statin drugs have a good safety record.
 They have been tested in large-scale clinical trials, and they continue to help people around the world avoid consequences of ASCVD, such as heart attack and stroke.
-More research is needed to determine how statins affect the onset and progression of dementia, but animal studies conducted for Alzheimer’s research show promise in decreasing neuroinflammation and amyloid-beta concentrations with statin use.
-Patients considering statin therapy need to discuss the benefits and risks with their primary provider before beginning any long-term drug therapy.
+More research and information is needed to determine how statins affect the onset and progression of dementia, but animal studies conducted for Alzheimer’s research show promise in decreasing neuroinflammation and amyloid-beta concentrations with statin use.
+Patients considering statin therapy need to discuss the benefits and risks of the medicine with their doctor before beginning any long-term drug therapy.

 - Burchum, J. R., & Rosenthal, L. D. (2016).
 Lehne’s Pharmacology for Nursing Care (9 ed.).
 Spokane, WA: Elsevier.